Darwin on Trial

-Darwin on Trial is a 1991 book by law professor Phillip E. Johnson disputing tenets of science and evolution and promoting creationism.
+Darwin on Trial is a 1991 book by law professor Phillip E. Johnson disputing certain tenants of Neo-Darwinism and promoting other possible solutions which rejecting pure creation science.
 Johnson wrote the book with the thesis that evolution could be "tried" like a defendant in court.
 Darwin on Trial became a central text of the intelligent design movement, and Johnson has been described as the "father of ID".